Dynamical stability for dense patterns in discrete attractor neural networks: Additional details

-Unlike the critical load for storage (or `storage capacity') $\alpha_\mathrm{C}$ which depends only on $f$, the critical load for stability $\alpha_\mathrm{S}$ depends also on pattern statistics $\textrm{CV}$ and activation function exponent $n$ (at the optimal threshold $\theta$).
-The resulting pattern is interesting: at low pattern variation $\textrm{CV}\le1$ the optimal exponent is sublinear $n^*<1$, while in high pattern variation $\textrm{CV}\ge1$ the optimal exponent is $n^*\approx1$ (\Cref{fig:extdata_fig_2}e).
+Unlike the critical load for storage (or `storage capacity') $\alpha_\mathrm{C}$, which depends only on $f$, the critical load for stability $\alpha_\mathrm{S}$ depends also on pattern statistics $\textrm{CV}$ and activation function exponent $n$ (at the optimal threshold $\theta$).
+Interestingly, at low levels of pattern variation $\textrm{CV}\le1$ the optimal exponent is sublinear $n^*<1$, while for high levels of pattern variation $\textrm{CV}\ge1$ the optimal exponent is linear, $n^*\approx1$ (\Cref{fig:extdata_fig_2}e).
 Thus, for binary patterns where $\textrm{CV}=0$, $n^*\approx0$ is optimal, as was the choice in [Hopfield (1982)] \cite{hopfield1982neural}.
 On the other hand, for high-variance patterns, we predict an optimal $n^*\approx 1$.